 A panel comprised of Leadership Certificate reviewers will recommend 3-5 candidates to a final selection committee including UW-Madison women Deans and the award donor(s).
 As the award continues into the future, past recipients will also be involved in the selection process.

-Application materials for the Anne Louise Martino Leadership Award can be accessed once a Leadership Certificate application profile has been created for you in the Wisconsin Involvement Network during your advising appointment.
+Application materials for the Anne Louise Martino Leadership Award can be accessed once you are enrolled in the Leadership Certificate on Canvas during your advising appointment.

 Anne Louise Martino Leadership Award Recipients—Spring 2018